|Print Page Close Window|

 Can I assign my units to a family member, trust, or charity for estate-planning purposes?

 Generally, yes.
-Subordinated units and preferred units may be transferred consistent with the terms of BSM’s limited partnership agreement, which are effectively identical to the terms relating to transfer under the previous BSMC limited partnership agreement.
+Subordinated units may be transferred consistent with the terms of BSM’s limited partnership agreement, which are effectively identical to the terms relating to transfer under the previous BSMC limited partnership agreement.
 In addition to estate-planning transfers, subordinated units may be sold to existing holders of subordinated units without the consent of the general partner.

 What is a medallion signature guarantee and how do I obtain one?